-I joined the Low Carbon Energy for Development Network team in my role as Research Administrator in March 2017.
+Joni joined the Low Carbon Energy for Development Network team in her role as Research Administrator in March 2017.

 Current research explores why some plant species are invasive by investigating within-population variation in leaf morphometric traits of the purple pitcher plant Sarracenia purpurea in its introduced range in Europe.
 Leaf traits are increasingly used as a comparative tool for understanding behaviours and spatial distributions between invasive species.
 However, whilst average leaf trait characteristics are well defined, we know very little about within-population leaf trait variation.
 Addressing this knowledge gap is particularly important as recent research indicates that within-population leaf trait variation is larger than previously assumed, and plays a key role in determining how species coexist and communities are assembled.
 The carnivorous pitcher plant Sarracenia purpurea, which can be invasive in bogs within its non-native European range, is an excellent species to use to further understanding in this area as it is highly responsive to changes in resource availability.
 We know little about how within-population variability in leaf traits of Sarracenia purpurea compares between native and introduced populations.
 Data collected from the species' introduced range (this study) will be compared with existing data from the native range, therefore enabling more accurate predictions of how introduced distributions of invasive plants will change in response to climate change.